Sriracha Keto Guide: Capsaicin’s Fat Burning Power + Zero Carb Hot Sauces

 Fortunately, hot sauce tends to be a relatively keto-friendly condiment.
 Typically made with vinegar, spices, and peppers, it rarely includes high carb or high calorie ingredients.
 Consequently, you can feel free to choose hot sauces according to the cuisine you’re eating and the flavor profile you’re going for.

-The answer to is hot sauce good for weight loss is a resounding yes.
+The answer to is hot sauce beneficial for weight loss is a resounding yes.
 All of these hot sauces have zero net carbs per teaspoon.

 They’re also shelf-stable at room temperature, so it’s easy to keep some hot sauce handy when you’re eating out or traveling to add the fat-burning power of capsaicin to every meal!